“Little Things” is a poem written by Julia A. F. Carney (1823 – 1908). Here it is followed by a recording by Kaylee Kay:

 This article was posted on Tuesday, February 2nd, 2010 at 9:06 pm and is filed under Countries & Cultures, English, English Nursery Rhymes, Languages, Little Things, Mama Lisa, Nursery Rhymes, Poems, Poetry, Questions, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply